Masala Chai Recipe

 Instructions

-• Bring the spice mixture and water to a boil over medium-high heat in a saucepan and leave them to simmer for 10 minutes, stirring often.
+• In a saucepan, add the spice mixture and the water.
+Bring to a boil over medium-high heat.
+Simmer for 10 minutes, stirring often.

-• Switch off the heat and add the tea leaves (or tea bags), then cover the pan and leave it to steep for 5 minutes.
+• Switch off the heat and add the tea leaves (or tea bags).
+Cover the pan and leave it to steep for 5 minutes.

-• Add the milk and sugar (to taste), then bring the masala tea to a simmer once more, constantly stirring/moving it about to aerate the tea.
+• Add the milk and sugar and bring the tea to a simmer once more.

 Alternatively, use a small milk frother for a similar effect and extra foaminess.